nickserv/stackselect/content.md

 * Very integrated experience, but highly customizable
 * Can run as a daemon, meaning that large Emacs configs only have to load once when you login and then each editor instance opens very quickly
 * It has built in videogames!
-* Advanced editing keybinds that aren&#39;t modal (though Evil can be used to emulate Vim)
+* Advanced editing keybinds that aren’t modal (though Evil can be used to emulate Vim)

 ### Vim